rotte007/lab-lambda-error-handling/README.md

 # lab-lambda-error-handling
 AWS Serverless

 Implementd error handling using AWS Lambda’s built-in retry behavior, Dead Letter Queues (DLQs), and AWS Lambda Destinations.
 Created a Lambda function that intentionally fails to simulate real-world error scenarios.
-Configure an Amazon SQS queue as a DLQ to capture failed event payloads and an Amazon SNS topic to send failure notifications.
+Configured an Amazon SQS queue as a DLQ to capture failed event payloads and an Amazon SNS topic to send failure notifications.
 Set up on-failure destinations to route failed executions to the SNS topic.
 Tested the retry behavior and verified that failed events are correctly routed to the DLQ and SNS.
+Analyze CloudWatch logs to track Lambda execution failures and retries

 Background - When a Lambda function fails, handling the failed events efficiently is crucial.
 Two primary mechanisms for error handling in asynchronous invocations: